Lecture 10

 geom_line(size = 2) # thicker lines

-• We can use either group, color, or linetype aesthetic to tell ggplot explicitly about this firm-level structure.
+• We can use the group, color, or linetype aesthetic to tell ggplot about the firm-level grouping structure in the dataset.

 • Histograms are used to visualize the distribution of a numeric variable.